Sonesangavi

-Sonesangavi is a village in Beed district, Maharashtra state, India.
-It is situated 17 km away from sub-district headquarter (Taluka) Kaij and 76 km away from district headquarter (District) Beed.
+Sonesangavi is a village in Beed district, Maharashtra, India.
+It is situated 17 km away from sub-district headquarter Kaij and 76 km away from district headquarter Beed.
 It belongs to Marathwada region and Aurangabad division.
-Its altitude is 674 meter above sea level.
-As per 2009 stats, Sonesangavi is the gram panchayat of Sonesangavi village.
-According to Census 2011 information the location code or village code of Sonesangavi village is 559769.
-Telephone std code for the village is 02445.
+Its altitude is 674 meters above sea level.
+As of 2009, Sonesangavi is the gram panchayat of Sonesangavi village.

-There is no railway station near Sonesangavi in less than 53 km(Dhoki) & 60 km(Parli).
-Other railway stations near to village are Kalamb Road, Thair, Murud.
+There is no railway station near Sonesangavi in less than 53 km (Dhoki) & 60 km (Parli).
+Other railway stations near to village are Kalamb Road, Thair, and Murud.
 Sonesangavi is surrounded by Dharur Taluka towards North, Kalamb Taluka towards South, Wadwani Taluka towards North, Ambajogai Taluka towards East.
 This Place is in the border of the Beed District and Osmanabad District.

-The total population of the village is about 1,384 (2011) among which 738 are males.
+The total population of the village is about 1,384 (2011) among which 738 are male.
 The number of households in the village is around 327.

 History

-Sonesangavi was single village situated in the region where now there is now Manjara Dam built.
-After building Manjara Dam Sonesangavi were divided into two parts- Sonesangavi-1(West) and Sonesangavi-2(East).
-Now both villages contribute in panchayat elections to select sarpanch and other panchas (members).
+Sonesangavi was a single village situated in the region where now there is now Manjara Dam built.
+After the Manjara Dam was built, Sonesangavi was divided into two parts, Sonesangavi-1 in the west and Sonesangavi-2 in the east.

-Temples

-Sonesangavi (1): Vitthal-Rukmini temple, Hanuman temple, Sant Goroba kaka temple, and Mosque etc.

-Sonesangavi (2): Vitthal-Rukmini temple, Hanuman temple, Narsoba temple etc.

-Festivals

-Gudi Padwa, Chaitragaur, Ram Navami, Narali Pournima, Mangala Gauri, Janmashtami, Ganeshotsav, Navaratri, Kojagiri Pournima, Diwali, Khandoba Festival/Champa Shashthi, Makar Sankranti, Shivaratri, Holi, Eid etc.

-Economy

-Sonesangavi (1 and 2) villages are near to the Manjara Dam, and the villages economy is completely based on the agriculture.
-90% economy of both villages is from field and daily wages in that, Rice, jowar, bajra, wheat, tur, mung, urad, gram, pulses, oilseeds, groundnut, sunflower, soyabean, cotton, sugarcane, turmeric, mango, banana, orange, grapes, cashew nut, etc. are the major crops that are cultivated mostly in the area.